openstack/openstack-manuals/doc/common/glossary.rst

    token services

-      An Identity service component that manages and validates tokens after a user or tenant has been authenticated.
+      An Identity service component that manages and validates tokens after a user or project has been authenticated.

    tombstone